 Agricultural Marketing Service, USDA.

-This rule decreases the assessment rate established for the California Date Administrative Committee (committee) for the 2007-08 and subsequent crop year from $0.95 to $0.75 per hundredweight of dates handled.
-The committee recommended decreasing the assessment rate to reduce its cash reserve levels.
-The committee locally administers the marketing order which regulates the handling of dates grown or packed in Riverside County, California.
-Assessments upon date handlers are used by the committee to fund reasonable and necessary expenses of the program.
+This rule would decrease the assessment rate established for the California Date Administrative Committee (Committee) for the 2003-04 and subsequent crop years from $0.90 to $0.75 per hundredweight of dates handled.
+The Committee locally administers the marketing order that regulates the handling of dates produced or packed in Riverside County, California.
+Authorization to assess date handlers enables the Committee to incur expenses that are reasonable and necessary to administer the program.
 The crop year begins October 1 and ends September 30.
-The assessment rate will remain in effect indefinitely unless modified, suspended, or terminated.
+The assessment rate would remain in effect indefinitely unless modified, suspended, or terminated.

 FOR FURTHER INFORMATION CONTACT:

-This rule is issued under Marketing Order No. 987, as amended (7 CFR part 987), regulating the handling of dates grown or packed in Riverside County, California, hereinafter referred to as the “order.”
-The order is effective under the Agricultural Marketing Agreement Act of 1937, as amended (7 U.S.C.
+This rule is issued under Marketing Agreement and Order No. 987, both as amended (7 CFR part 987), regulating the handling of domestic dates produced or packed in Riverside County, California, hereinafter referred to as the “order.”
+The marketing agreement and order are effective under the Agricultural Marketing Agreement Act of 1937, as amended (7 U.S.C.
 601-674), hereinafter referred to as the “Act.”

 The Department of Agriculture (USDA) is issuing this rule in conformance with Executive Order 12866.

-This rule decreases the assessment rate established for the committee for the 2007-08 and subsequent crop years from $0.95 per to $0.75 per hundredweight of dates.
+This rule would decrease the assessment rate established for the Committee for the 2003-04 and subsequent crop years from $0.90 to $0.75 per hundredweight of assessable dates handled.

-For the 2005-06 crop year and subsequent crop years, the committee recommended, and USDA approved, an assessment rate that would continue in effect from crop year to crop year unless modified, suspended, or terminated by USDA upon recommendation and information submitted by the committee or other information available to USDA.
+For the 2002-03 and subsequent crop years, the Committee recommended, and USDA approved, an assessment rate that would continue in effect from crop year to crop year unless modified, suspended, or terminated by USDA upon recommendation and information submitted by the Committee or other information available to USDA.

-Proceeds from sales of cull dates are deposited in a surplus account for subsequent use by the committee in covering the surplus pool share of the committee's expenses.
-Handlers may also dispose of cull dates of their own production within their own livestock-feeding operation; otherwise, such cull dates must be shipped or delivered to the committee for sale to non-human food product outlets.
-Pursuant to § 987.72(b), the committee is authorized to temporarily use funds derived from assessments to defray expenses incurred in disposing of surplus dates.
-All such expenses are required to be deducted from proceeds obtained by the committee from the disposal of surplus dates.
-For the 2007-08 crop year, the committee estimated that $2,000 from the surplus account would be needed to refund assessments used in paying committee expenses incurred in disposing of surplus dates.
+Proceeds from the sales of cull dates are usually deposited in a surplus account for subsequent use by the Committee in covering the surplus pool share of the Committee's expenses.
+Handlers may also dispose of cull dates of their own production within their own livestock-feeding operation; otherwise, such cull dates must be shipped or delivered to the Committee for sale to non-human food product outlets.

 Initial Regulatory Flexibility Analysis